TikTok Shop Creator Commissions and Seller Liability in 2026: What Sellers Need to Know

 Free.
 No spam.
 Unsubscribe anytime.

 Consider a product that sells for $30 with a $12 cost of goods.
-Before 2026, your math might have looked like this: $30 sale price minus $12 COGS, minus $0.60 referral fee (2%), minus $3.00 creator commission (10%).
-That leaves $14.40 margin before shipping and advertising.
+The math on a creator sale looks like this: $30 sale price minus $12 COGS, minus the referral fee, minus the creator commission.
+At a 6% referral fee that is $1.80, and at a 10% creator commission that is $3.00.
+That leaves $13.20 in margin before shipping and advertising.

 How to Audit Your Creator Partnerships for Compliance Risk